hydrobricks/hydrobricks-doc/doc/processes.rst

 HBV infiltration / beta function (``infiltration:hbv``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Used in :ref:`HBV-96 <hbv96>` for the ground land cover.
+Used in :ref:`HBV-96 <hbv96>` on each soil-bearing land cover (e.g. open, forest).
 The incoming water :math:`P` (rain and snowpack outflow) is split between the soil moisture storage and the response routine using the HBV beta function (:cite:t:`Lindstrom1997`).
 The infiltrating part is